danforthcenter/plantcv/docs/visualize_time_lapse_video.md

 **Video generated**

 The generated video is saved automatically in the user-specified directory name_video.
+The user defined directory must already exist.
 The generated video should look similar to the one below:
 <iframe src="https://player.vimeo.com/video/436453444" width="640" height="640" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>